Lemon Blueberry Pancakes

 How to serve lemon blueberry pancakes

 We like to serve these pancakes as they are, simply topped with a little homemade butter, maple syrup, and extra blueberries.
 They also taste great with a bit of icing sugar sprinkled over top.
+Or for a real treat, serve them with homemade lemon curd!

 Lemon Blueberry Pancakes